• Link to Facebook

 Image showing Tochar project logo

-Introducing EUJT project Tóchar
+Introducing EUJTF project Tóchar

 • Tóchar Midlands Wetland Restoration is a major three-year initiative focused on wetland restoration, research, and community engagement across Ireland’s midlands.